basedAssets/basedAssets/docu/whitepaper.md

   - Based on bUSD/USDC DEX pool price

 ### 2.3 Algorithmic bUSD
-Algorithmic bUSD represents the portion of bUSD supply not backed by collateral but created through mechanisms like negative interest rates or token-to-bUSD conversions.
+Algorithmic bUSD represents the portion of bUSD supply not backed by collateral but created through mechanisms like negative interest rates or bAsset-to-bUSD conversions.
 It’s calculated as:

 ```
 BackedValue = TotalUSDLoans + USDValueInStability
 AlgorithmicUSD = TotalUSDSupply - BackedValue
 AlgoRatio = AlgorithmicUSD / TotalUSDSupply
 ```
-To manage high AlgoRatios, a dynamic fee applies to actions increasing it (e.g., loan paybacks, stability burns, LoanToken-to-bUSD conversions).
+To manage high AlgoRatios, a dynamic fee applies to actions increasing it (e.g., loan paybacks, stability burns, bAsset-to-bUSD conversions).
 These fees are burned to reduce AlgoRatio.

 The dynamic fee is calculated as: